 "Give me your cup, Tonio.
 The tea's not strong.
 And have another cigarette.
-And in any case you know very well that it is not necessary to take such a view of things as you are taking . . ."
+And in any case you know very well that it is not necessary to look at things the way you are looking at them . . ."

 "That's Horatio's answer, isn't it, my dear Lisaveta.
 "Twere to consider too curiously to consider so."